isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 One traveller can only hold one valid SafeTravel Pass **for a single entry into Singapore** at any one point in time.
 Please refrain from submitting multiple SafeTravel Pass applications or submitting new applications when you already have a valid SafeTravel Pass on hand.
 Duplicate applications will be rejected.

-#### 11. What visa will I be eligible for under the RGL, and what is the duration of stay that I will be eligible for in Singapore?
+#### 10. What visa will I be eligible for under the RGL, and what is the duration of stay that I will be eligible for in Singapore?

 Every application for a visa, including the type of visa granted, will be considered on its own merits and subject to approval.
 If the applicant already has an existing valid visa, the visa suspension will be lifted when the SafeTravel Pass is approved, and he/ she need not apply for a new visa.
 The applicant can check his/her visa status through <https://eservices.ica.gov.sg/esvclandingpage/save>.

 Those who do not require a visa prior to the COVID-19 pandemic (e.g. Malaysian citizens) will not need to apply for a visa for RGL travel.
 Please refer to <https://www.ica.gov.sg/enteranddeparting/before/entryvisa/> for more information on Singapore’s visa requirements.

-#### 12. How can I further extend my Visit Pass / stay when I am in Singapore, if necessary?
+#### 11. How can I further extend my Visit Pass / stay when I am in Singapore, if necessary?

 All applications for extension of Visit Pass must be submitted online using ICA’s e-Service (<https://eservices.ica.gov.sg/esvclandingpage/extend>) at least seven days prior to the expiry of the Visit Pass to avoid overstaying.
 Extension of Visit Pass will not be accepted over the counter.
 Each application is considered on its own merits.

-#### 13. My travel plans have changed/I incorrectly entered some information in my application.
+#### 12. My travel plans have changed/some information in my application is incorrect.
 How can I amend the details of my SafeTravel Pass application/approved SafeTravel Pass?

 Both the SafeTravel Pass application and issued SafeTravel Pass cannot be amended.
 Please ensure that all details of the application form are accurate at the point of submission.

-#### 14. What if I have changes to my controlled itinerary?
+#### 13. What if I have changes to my controlled itinerary?

 The host company should be responsible for monitoring and reporting any deviation in your controlled itinerary.
 The host company should resubmit the updated controlled itinerary on behalf of the traveller via the ‘Submission of Supporting Documents for SafeTravel Pass Application’ Form, at <https://go.gov.sg/rglsuppdocs>.
 This should be done even if the traveller is already in Singapore.

-#### 15. Why was my application rejected?
+#### 14. Why was my application rejected?

 SafeTravel Pass applications may be rejected for reasons, including the following:
 - The quota for the week of entry that the application was submitted was fully utilised.
 In this situation, you may consider submitting an application for a SafeTravel Pass for a different week of entry.
 - Application filed out of permissible window, i.e. not within 20 to 7 working days prior to departure.
 In this situation, please ensure that you submit the application earliest 20 working days prior to the date of entry into Singapore, and latest 7 working days before the date of entry into Singapore.
 - Inadequate information provided.

-#### 16. I have submitted the necessary supporting documents prior to my departure from Malaysia to Singapore.
+#### 15. I have submitted the necessary supporting documents prior to my departure from Malaysia to Singapore.
 Why did I receive a notification that the submission was unsuccessful?

 You might have submitted the supporting documents earlier than the 72-hour window before the declared date of departure from Malaysia.
 You should submit only after receiving the results of the COVID-19 PCR test which has to be taken <u>within 72 hours</u> of departure from Malaysia.
 Please resubmit the necessary documents within the stipulated window prior to departure.

 Do also ensure that the supporting documents submitted are in the correct format (pdf., jpeg.).

-#### 17. Can I use the RGL to come to Singapore for long-term work?
+#### 16. Can I use the RGL to come to Singapore for long-term work?

 The RGL is only for short-term essential business and official travel, and not for long-term work.
 Travellers seeking to enter Singapore for long-term work may wish to visit the SafeTravel Website (<https://safetravel.ica.gov.sg>) for more information on the Periodic Commuting Arrangement (PCA), or visit [www.mom.gov.sg/passes-and-permits](https://www.mom.gov.sg/passes-and-permits) for more information on a separate scheme.

-#### 18. Can I use the RGL to come to Singapore for long-term study?
+#### 17. Can I use the RGL to come to Singapore for long-term study?

 The RGL is only for short-term essential business and official travel, and not for long-term study.
 Travellers seeking to enter Singapore for study may wish to visit <https://www.ica.gov.sg/news-and-publications/media-releases/media-release/entry-approval-required-for-all-long-term-pass-holders> for more information.

-#### 19. Are there restrictions on how I can travel to Singapore?
+#### 18. Are there restrictions on how I can travel to Singapore?

-Under the RGL, travellers can travel to Singapore by air via any non-stop flight route between airports in Singapore and Malaysia, as well as by land via the Causeway and Second Link.
+Under the RGL, travellers can travel to Singapore on a non-stop flight from any airport in Malaysia, as well as by land via the Causeway and Second Link.

+For travel by land, travellers may drive into Singapore in their own vehicle (including Malaysia-registered vehicles, subject to LTA's regulations and fees as outlined on the [One Motoring website](https://onemotoring.com.sg/content/onemotoring/home/driving/entering_and_exiting_singapore/cars-and-motorcycles-registered-in-malaysia.html).

-#### 20. Can I use the RGL to transit through Singapore?
+#### 19. Can I use the RGL to transit through Singapore?

 The RGL is only for short-term essential business and official travel between Singapore and Malaysia, and not for transit through Singapore.

 ### **Pre-Departure Measures in Malaysia**

-#### 21. What health measures must I take in Malaysia before departing for Singapore?
+#### 20. What health measures must I take in Malaysia before departing for Singapore?

 Travellers must remain in Malaysia and have not travelled out of the country for at least 14 days prior to departure for Singapore.
 They must monitor their health status before departure from Malaysia, undergo a pre-departure PCR test in Malaysia at least once within 72 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the accredited laboratories by the Ministry of Health Malaysia [here](http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm/Annex_4a_Agihan_Makmal_Ujian_18072020.pdf).

 The list of accredited private clinics and private hospitals by the Ministry of Health Malaysia that conduct the COVID-19 test can be found [here](http://medicalprac.moh.gov.my/v2/modules/mastop_publish/?tac=Senarai%20KPJKS%20yang%20telah%20diluluskan%20bagi%20COVID-19).

-#### 22. What documentation do I need to present before I depart from Malaysia to Singapore?
+#### 21. What documentation do I need to present before I depart from Malaysia to Singapore?

 Travellers by air and land are required to produce the following documents to the airline for pre-boarding checks and at the immigration counter respectively:
 1. A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter);